spatulatom/spatulatom/README.md

 ## About me
 - studing online on Udemy/Codecademy,
 - [![LinkedIn][linkedin-shield]][linkedin-url].
   </br>Hi there, I'm Tom.
-I started exploring my interest in web app development by building simple web apps with vanilla JavaScript, HTML, and CSS.
-After that, I've delved into React.js and Node.js for exploring fullstack software enviroments.
-Currently in my project I use  Next.js integrated with TypeScript, and  Tailwind CSS for styling.
+I started exploring my interest in web dev by building web apps with React.js and Node.js.
+Currently my stack is mostly  Next.js integrated with TypeScript, and  Tailwind CSS for styling.